Theakashprasad/BlogHub_frontend/README.md

-﻿# BlogHub - Backend
+﻿# BlogHub - Frontend
 [![Screenshot](https://pomodo.s3.eu-north-1.amazonaws.com/Screenshot+2025-04-08+122357.png)]([https://your-link.com](https://blog-hub-frontend-phi.vercel.app/))

-The BlogHub backend is built with Node.js, Express.js, and MongoDB.
-It handles user authentication using JWT, and provides secure RESTful APIs for blog creation, retrieval, updating, and deletion, ensuring only authors can modify their own posts.
+The BlogHub frontend is developed using React.js with functional components and hooks.
+It provides a clean UI for user registration, login, and blog management.
+Authenticated users can create, view, edit, and delete their own posts seamlessly with real-time state updates.

  https://youtu.be/eZ2xl4y49Dg
 ## Project Structure